BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/05_2_Resending_a_Transaction_with_RBF.md

+TODO: This is now a default per updates in 24, 29.
+You don't need to verify any more.
+(Check that works, and redocument)

 # 5.2: Resending a Transaction with RBF

 If your Bitcoin transaction is stuck, and you're the sender, you can resend it using RBF (replace-by-fee).
 However, that's not all that RBF can do: it's generally a powerful and multipurpose feature that allows Bitcoin senders to recreate transactions for a variety of reasons.